-Mustafa Redzic was charged with mail fraud, wire fraud, bribery, and conspiracy to commit each of the substantive offenses in connection with a scheme to obtain Missouri commercial driver licenses for his students.
-He was convicted on all counts after a jury trial and sentenced by the district court1 to concurrent terms of 75 months on each of the substantive counts and 60 months on the conspiracy.
-Redzic appeals, arguing that the government failed to prove he defrauded the state or bribed a state agent, requiring that his convictions all be reversed.
-We affirm.
+This case is before the court on remand from the United States Supreme Court which vacated our prior judgment on a grant of certiorari and returned the case for further consideration in light of its decision in Skilling v.
+United States, 130 S. Ct.
+2896 (2010).
+After Mustafa Redzic was convicted by a jury of mail fraud, wire fraud, bribery, and conspiracy to commit each of the substantive offenses, he was sentenced by the district court to concurrent terms of 75 months on each of the substantive counts and 60 months on the conspiracy.
+Redzic appealed his convictions, arguing that the government had failed to prove he defrauded the state or bribed a state agent and we affirmed.
+Since the theory of fraud under which Redzic was convicted remains viable under Skilling, we once again affirm his convictions.

-1The Honorable E. Richard Webber, United States District Judge for the Eastern District of Missouri.
+&lt;sup>1The Honorable E. Richard Webber, United States District Judge for the Eastern District of Missouri.